spyridod-cpu/NBFNET-SSP/README.md

 </table>

 ## Custom Datasets ##
-To create your own custom dataset you these steps.
+To create your own custom dataset you follow these steps.

 First you need to decide on a location for your road network.
 For this purpose head over to [Open Street Map](https://www.openstreetmap.org) find the location you would like and get the coordinates of